 When the literature you require for your studies or research is not available at the SLU University Library you can request an interlibrary loan.
 The easiest way to place your request is to use our request form.

 If you cannot come to one of our libraries, you can have the loan sent to your home address.
-You return the book to the SLU University Library and pay the return postage fee.
+Contact the libraries when you want to return the books.
+We will then send you a return shipping label.

-Please note that it sometimes can be both quicker and cheaper to order an interlibrary loan through your local library.
+Please note that it sometimes can be quicker to order an interlibrary loan through your local library.

-Get help via chat or book a librarian
+Personal help via chat, book a librarian or drop-in online

 If you need help with searching or want to know more about our services you are welcome to contact us via chat, email or phone.
-You can also book a librarian for assistance.
-When you book a librarian, we can meet on campus or through an app like Skype or Google Hangouts.
+You can also get personal help by booking a librarian for assistance (on campus or online via Zoom) or visit our drop-in (online).